ChrisForti/Selfhosting-onapi/README.md

 - run `dockers-install.sh`

-- **To test the install** run:
+- **To test the install**

-  - to find current Ip on unix run : `ipconfig getifaddr en1 `

   - `sudo docker run start`
   - `sudo docker run hello-world`

+## Find Ip address on a unix OS

+- `ipconfig getifaddr en1`: Returns the IP address for a wired Ethernet connection
+- `ipconfig getifaddr en0`: Returns the IP address of your wireless connection

 - At this point, you should be able to hit the endpoints on your IP and see your website!

 ## Usage

 The Docker daemon binds to a Unix socket, not a TCP port.
 By default it's the root user that owns the Unix socket, and other users can only access it using sudo.
 The Docker daemon always runs as the root user.

 - If you don't want to run docker at root level.
 You have to create a user,or run Docker without root privileges, **checkout:** [rootles](https://docs.docker.com/engine/security/rootless/)
 - To setup user run: